-Stranger Things has become a massive ensemble show during its six-year run, with more and more joining the cast.
-Here are the most important characters you need to know, all the way up to Season 4.
+Stranger Things currently sports a huge ensemble cast, with more and more actors joining the show each season — so here are all of the most important characters you need to know about in Stranger Things up to Season 4.

 Netflix’s hit series Stranger Things, a horror epic that takes place in the small town of Hawkins, is filled to the brim with central characters and an amazing cast.
 From villains to heroes, and small kids to massive monsters, there is barely a character that doesn’t make an impact.